sodadata/docs/soda-cl/failed-rows-checks.md

 Use a failed rows check to explicitly send samples of rows that failed a check to Soda Cloud.

-You can also use a failed row check to configure Soda Core to execute a CTE or SQL query against your data, or to group failed check results by one or more categories.
+You can also use a failed row check to configure Soda Library to execute a CTE or SQL query against your data, or to group failed check results by one or more categories.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: